 The soft flesh of the oyster will change after freezing and thawing it.
 If this change in texture bothers you, you can blend the oysters and mix them into your soup.

-Keep frozen oysters from one to three months.
-However, for best flavor and quality, reheat and cook the frozen oysters within weeks of preparation.
+Keep frozen oysters for one to three months.
+However, for the best flavor and quality, reheat and cook the frozen oysters within weeks of preparation.

 How to Freeze Oysters

 Whether in-shell or shucked oysters, freezing is the best way to retain flavor and prolong the shelf life of this tasty seafood treat.

 - Clean the oyster shells thoroughly to remove any sand and mud.

 - Throw away any dead oysters – those whose shells have already opened and those that do not close when tapped.